Epic10l2/Simple-Pillarcracker/README.md

 Download the sourcecode.

-Install customtkinter, the easiest way to do so is in an IDE like pycharm where you can easely open the project and type: pip install customtkinter
+Install customtkinter and pillow, the easiest way to do so is in an IDE like pycharm where you can easely open the project and type: pip install customtkinter  / pip install pillow
 In the terminal.

 After that just run the python code, you will need to have python installed(made for python 3.12).